Fraunhofer diffraction: Diffraction by a narrow rectangular slit

 For example, when a slit of width 0.5 mm is illuminated by light of wavelength 0.6 μm, and viewed at a distance of 1000 mm, the width of the central band in the diffraction pattern is 2.4 mm.

 The fringes extend to infinity in the y direction since the slit and illumination also extend to infinity.

-If W < λ, the intensity of the diffracted light does not fall to zero, and if D << λ, the diffracted wave is cylindrical.
+If W < λ, the intensity of the diffracted light does not fall to zero, and if $D \ll \lambda$, the diffracted wave is cylindrical.